15 Appropriate Movies for Spanish Class 2025

 A Million Miles Away

-NEW in 2023.
+NEW in 2023 if you want one of the newer great movies for class.
 A Million Miles Away is a perfect film for Hispanic Heritage Month in Spanish class.
 This biopic follows the real story of the first migrant farm worker to become an astronaut, Mexican-American José Hernández.

 A Million Miles Away is an Amazon Prime Video film.
 It is rated PG, but due to some scary moments and social drinking, I would use it in middle school on up.
 I have a ready-to-go movie guide in both Spanish and English in my website store, as well as available on TPT.
-There are lots more authentic resources about the real person in this A Million Miles Away blog post.
+There are lots more authentic resources about the real person in this A Million Miles Away blog post including themes for advanced students of Spanish.

 Canela

-Another great film set in Mexico is Canela.
+Another great film set in Mexico is the movie Canela.
 Right now I can not find it to stream, but it can be purchased or rented on Amazon and Apple TV.
 I also have heard the movie is sometimes available on Pantaya.
 Otherwise, it can be hard to find a DVD copy to purchase.
 You may be able to find one at your local library if you ask.
 There are resources for the movie here.
+If you prefer Spanish-language films, Canela is fill of authentic culture.
 It is an appropriate movie that ties in many common Spanish 1 themes such as family, food, and the house while centering around the culture of Mexico and mole.

 Pelotero is not rated, but I would say it is PG, with a couple of swear words you could skip if needed.
 Read more in this Pelotero blog post.
 Here is my new TPT Pelotero TPT Guideor Pelotero Movie Guide for Spanish Class.